nealyip/laravel-otp-validation/readme.md

 if the otp is correct it will return a success response with HTTP status code 200

-you can then use the otp to submit again
+you can then consume the otp

 ```php
 use Nealyip\LaravelOTPValidation\Services\OTPValidationService;